In Video composition static and dynamic subjects must be identified as they are handled in very different ways in video production!

 In addition...
-You can work with larger cameras which are usually too cumbersome and slow in operation to be used to shoot dynamic subjects.
+You can work with larger cameras on stabilized platforms which are usually too cumbersome and slow in operation to be used to shoot dynamic subjects.

-Be sure to study the subject carefully from different angles and points of view (literally as well as figuratively).
+You can take your time and study the subject carefully from many different angles and points of view (literally as well as figuratively).

-And... if you and your audiences appreciate technical quality... then video your subject in the highest definition possible.
+And... if you and your audiences appreciate technical quality... then it is easier to video your subject in the highest definition possible.

-In videoing or filming a dynamic subject you must take into consideration the slow or rapid change of time and space in your shot.
+In videoing or filming a dynamic subject you must take into consideration the slow or rapid change of time and space in your shot...
 Moment-to-moment change...However slow or fast!

 Dynamic composition is active, off-center, sometimes unbalanced, and much more exciting to the viewer.
 It can have an off-center point of view, unpredictable motion, diagonal or zig-zag lines in the scene etc.